-- 29. The Proceeds of Crime and Money Laundering (Prevention) Act 2011 (POCA) was revised in its entirety and replaced by the Proceeds of Crime Act 2013, which was enacted in December 2013.
-The draft POCA Regulations, including measures related to CDD, enhanced monitoring, politically exposed persons, among others, were finalized and are before the Attorney General for passage by the Minister of Finance in May 2014.
-The draft Anti-Terrorism Act that would repeal UNATMA, is also presently before the Attorney General with the target of enactment by June 2014 (entire process could take from one (1) to three months (3)). - 30.
-The May 2013 Managua Plenary decided for SVG to be placed in the first stage of Enhanced follow-up and on July 4th, 2013 the CFATF Chairman wrote to the Honourable Attorney General drawing the Jurisdiction's attention to the non-compliance with the FATF Recommendations.
-Pursuant to the November 2013 Plenary decision, SVG remained on enhanced follow-up and was given six (6) additional months to enact pending legislation, and report to the May 2014 Plenary. - 31.
+- 39. The POCA Regulations, including measures related to CDD, enhanced monitoring, politically exposed persons, among others, were finalized and issued August 6th, 2014.
+The draft Anti-Terrorism Act that would repeal UNATMA, is also presently before the Attorney General with the target of enactment before the end of 2014 (entire process could take from one (1) to three months (3). - 40.
+The May 2013 Managua Plenary decided for SVG to be placed in the first stage of Enhanced follow-up and on July 4th, 2013, the CFATF Chairman wrote to the Honourable Attorney General drawing the Jurisdiction's attention to the non-compliance with the FATF Recommendations.
+Pursuant to the November 2013 Plenary decision, SVG remained on enhanced follow-up and was given six (6) additional months to enact pending legislation, and report to the May 2014 Plenary. - 41.
 The revised POCA was enacted in less than one month after the November 2013 Plenary, in December 2013, which was a significant advancement, and the country continues to work expeditiously for the delivery of other pieces of legislation described above.
-SVG's action since the country was initially placed on Enhanced follow-up, as noted in their updated matrix, has resulted in many of the outstanding Recommendations, such as Recommendations 4, 5, 6, 15, 23, 27, 30 and Special Recommendation I and III, being positively affected.
-Therefore, it is recommended that SVG remains in the first stage of enhanced follow-up and reports back to Plenary in November 2014.
+SVG's action since the country was initially placed on Enhanced follow-up, as noted in their updated matrix, has resulted in Recommendation 4 being fully met and progress in other Recommendations such as Recommendation 5, 6, 7, 8, 9, 11, 12, 14, 15, 16, 18, 21, 23, 24, 27, 29, 30, 33, and Special Recommendation VII.
+Given outstanding Recommendations depend on the approval of legislative and other measures already under way, it is recommended that SVG remains in the first stage of enhanced follow-up and reports back to Plenary in May 2015.